pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

-<ul><li></li><li>In some cases, my parse tree objects expected `None` as a positional argument.
+<ul><li>In some cases, my parse tree objects expected `None` as a positional argument.
 There is, however, no way to return `None` from a lower-level callback, as returning `None` is the protocol for using the original results unmodified.
-Thankfully, the empty list was an equivalent substitute, so I could return a list containing an empty list as a single token (`return <!-- ws:start:WikiTextAnchorRule:0:&lt;img src=&quot;/i/anchor.gif&quot; class=&quot;WikiAnchor&quot; alt=&quot;Anchor&quot; id=&quot;wikitext@@anchor@@&quot; title=&quot;Anchor: &quot;/&gt; --><a name=""></a><!-- ws:end:WikiTextAnchorRule:0 -->`), which did work.
+Thankfully, the empty list was an equivalent substitute, so I could return a list containing an empty list as a single token (`return <!-- ws:start:WikiTextAnchorRule:0:&lt;img src="/i/anchor.gif" class="WikiAnchor" alt="Anchor" id="wikitext@@anchor@@" title="Anchor: "/&gt; --><a name=""></a><!-- ws:end:WikiTextAnchorRule:0 -->`), which did work.
 It might be nice to have a way to return `None` as a valid token from callbacks, in the future.</li><li>When debugging my problem with `None` tokens, above, initially the tracebacks were printing with extremely long descriptions of each parse element, as the descriptions of each parse element are constructed recursively from its contents.
 It is very helpful to use the `setName` method to replace this recursive description with a short name.</li><li>I am very interested in implementing a mechanism for providing more detailed error messages (for parse errors).
 I really like , but I think pyparsing might be able to do a better job of this with a stack of failed leaf-level tokens, perhaps using  to track them.</li><li>Be careful with parse actions: if they throw certain types of exceptions (e.g. `IndexError`s), those exceptions will be caught by pyparsing and silently treated as a failed parse.  <em>Catch potential exceptions early and reraise them as custom exceptions!</em>  (The introduction of the `ProjectionMismatchException` in my code is an example of this.
 For some reason, I thought that a `Group(Optional(...))` would always return at least an empty list token, although upon reflection this was an extremely silly assumption.)</li></ul>

 This parser still needs work.
 I have run it through some test cases, but I need to run it through more.
 I wrote some test cases targeted directly at the parser, and I need to write more to get better coverage.
 One of the beautiful things about pyparsing is that I can use any of the intermediate `ParserElement`s as a standalone parser for the corresponding subset of the syntax represented by that object.
 As a result, I can test the parsing functionality incrementally.
 It gets a bit unwieldy to manually construct the expected results of a parse, though, so I may need to factor out some common result components for reuse.
 You can see the test cases in , which is intended to be driven with .
 The parser is also not complete; SPARQL supports a number of different query types, but my initial work has targeted only `SELECT` queries.
 I will be expanding that support to other types of queries soon.
 Finally, I want to experiment with better error handling in the parser, using the techniques I discussed earlier.